mjordan/islandora_workbench_docs/docs/configuration.md

 ## The configuration file

 Workbench uses a YAML configuration whose location is indicated in the `--config` argument.
 This file defines the various options it will use to create, update, or delete Islandora content (such as which CSV file to use and what directory your images are in).
-The simplest configuration file would look like this:
+The simplest configuration file needs only the following four options:

 ```yaml
 task: create